turingschool-examples/backend_mod_1_prework/day_5/questions.md

 1. What is another example of when we might use a hash?
 In this case, why is a hash better than an array?

-One good example of a time when we would use a hash is when creating an index of which pasta goes with which sauce.
-We don't really care about the order of the pastas or the order of the sauces just that they are paired correctly.
-This scenario would make the use of a hash perfect and preferred over an array.
+One good example of using a when we would use a hash is when making an English to Italian dictionary.
+A translation dictionary pairs two words together so you can translate from one language to another.
+In our example the keys would be English words and the values would be Italian words.
+Here is an example of what that hash might look like:

-Example:

-`pastas = {"spaghetti" => "bolognese", "ravioli" => "pesto", "fettuccine" => "alfredo", "macaroni" => "cheese"}`
+`translate = {'coffee' => 'caffe', 'woman' => 'donna', 'pizza' => 'pizza', 'la frutta' => 'the fruit'}`

 1. What questions do you still have about hashes?